dylan-lang/testworks/documentation/users-guide/source/usage.rst

       assert-true(identity(#t), "Check identity function");
     end;

-*Note: if a test doesn't execute any assertions then it is marked as "not implemented" in the test results.*

 The result looks like this::

-    $ _build/bin/my-test
+    $ _build/bin/my-test-suite
+    Running suite my-test-suite:
     Running test my-test:
-      2 = 3: [2 (from expression "2") and 3 (from expression "3") are not =.]
+      2 = 3: [2 and 3 are not =.]
-       FAILED in 0.000256s
+       FAILED in 0.000257s and 17KiB

+    my-test failed
+      #f = #f passed
+      2 = 3 failed [2 and 3 are not =.]
+    Ran 2 checks: FAILED (1 failed)
+    Ran 1 test: FAILED (1 failed)
-    my-test FAILED in 0.000256 seconds:
+    FAILED in 0.000257 seconds

-      Ran 0 suites: 0 passed (100.00000%), 0 failed, 0 skipped, 0 not implemented, 0 crashed
-      Ran 1 test: 0 passed (0.0%), 1 failed, 0 skipped, 0 not implemented, 0 crashed
-      Ran 0 benchmarks: 0 passed (0.0%), 0 failed, 0 skipped, 0 not implemented, 0 crashed
-      Ran 3 checks: 2 passed (66.666672%), 1 failed, 0 skipped, 0 not implemented, 0 crashed
+Note that the third assertion was not executed since the second one failed and terminated ``my-test``.

 Tests may be tagged with arbitrary strings, providing a way to select or filter out tests to run: